Bylaws of the American Camellia Society, Inc. - Effective March 13, 2020

 Section 5.
 Massee Lane Gardens Council.
 This committee shall consist of at least three members of the Board of Directors, plus the Executive Director, the Horticulturist, and other persons appointed by the President.
 In appointing this committee, consideration shall be given to geographic proximity to Massee Lane Gardens, as well as persons with skill and/or experience in managing public gardens, facilities maintenance, horticulture, retail and event management.

 Section 6.
 Strategic Planning Committee.
 This committee shall consist of at least three members of the Board of Directors and such other persons whom the President may appoint.
 The duties of this committee are to consider the long term interests of the ACS in light of its purpose and mission statement, and to recommend proposals that are in the best interest of membership, to set long range goals and tasks, and to regularly monitor the progress of the ACS in accomplishing its goals and tasks.
+A Bylaws subcommittee may be a part of this committee, to review the Bylaws regularly and propose any amendments deemed appropriate.

 Section 7.
 Board Development Committee.
 The Board of Directors shall elect a Board Development Committee, to consist of a minimum of three members of the Board of Directors, representative of all three regions.
 The duty of the Board Development Committee shall be to identify and qualify all candidates for the Board of Directors by evaluating nominations and suggestions from the membership, including self-nomination by any member in good standing.
 It shall submit a slate of officers and directors sufficient to fill all vacancies at an election by the Board at the Summer Meeting of each year.
 It shall also receive the reports of the various state or regional nominating committees, and submit those named persons as nominees for the vacancies on the Board or the Council of State Directors.